Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Model

+While an agent~$\ag_i$ is in the pool, she can be matched with a compatible agent in the pool, and they leave the pool together.
+Otherwise, she leaves the pool when her random (maximum) \emph{\dtimename} $\sou_i$ lapses.
+We assume $\sou_1, \sou_2,\dots$ are i.i.d.\@ and independent of arrivals and compatibilities, with distribution $\mu$ on $[0,+\infty]$.
+We call $\mu$ the \emph{\distname} and use $\sou$ (without subscript) as a generic copy of the sojourn-time random variable.
+We refer to the special case of $\sou$ where $\p(\sou = 1) = 1$, i.e., agents sojourn in the market for one time unit with probability~$1$, as a \emph{unit \dtimename}.
+In this case, we have $\mu = \delta_1$, i.e., it is the degenerate probability measure with all mass at~$1$.

-While an agent is in the pool, she can be matched with a compatible agent in the pool, and they leave the pool together.
-Otherwise, the agent leaves the pool after some independent random \emph{maximum sojourn time} $\sou_i$ has passed, which is distributed according to some measure $\mu$ with support contained in $[0,+\infty]$.
-The maximum sojourn time is also called \emph{departure time} (but some caution is needed here, as an agent can also `depart' from the market due to being matched).
-The last point, where an agent joining at time $t$ can be matched is at time $t + \sou_i$, and we call an agent \emph{critical} at the moment when she reached her last time to be matched.
-The time an agent spends in the pool is called her \emph{sojourn time} and we say that an agent \emph{perishes} if she leaves the pool unmatched.
+The last point, where an agent $\ag_i$ joining at time $t$ can be matched, is at time $t + \sou_i$, and we call an agent \emph{critical} at the moment when she reached her last time to be matched.
+The time period an agent spends in the pool is called her \emph{sojourn} and we say that an agent \emph{perishes} if she leaves the pool unmatched.

+Agents are matched by certain \emph{matching algorithms} (or \emph{matching policies}), which decide when two compatible agents present in the current pool leave the market as a pair.
+In principle, multiple pairs could be matched at the same time (as it is often done in batching algorithms, for instance for kidney exchange), and no agent can be part of more than one pair.
+Note that algorithms have no other capability other than matching compatible agents.
+For example, they cannot remove single unmatched agents to manipulate the waiting time, i.e., the time spent in the market.